oswald2/AURIS/README.md

 First, get all working.
  * Commanding independent of spacecraft definitions (MIB, CDM)
- * Telemetry independent of spacecraft definitions, so the basic layers
+ * Telemetry independent of spacecraft definitions, so the basic layers (packets)
  * Probably another library for MIB handling will be needed.
 Also, a general internal model should be present so that alternative representations (e.g. EGS-CCs CDM) can be used too.
- * Adding the MIB/data model to be able to send specific commands and extract TM
+ * Adding the MIB/data model to be able to send specific commands and extract TM (parameters)
  * Play around with parallel TM extraction and how to distribute parameters

 That's enough for the next weeks.